mateog4712/SparseRNAFolD/README.md

 ```

 #### Example:
-    assume you are in the KnotAli directory
+    assume you are in the SparseRNAFolD directory
     ./build/src/SparseRNAFolD GGGGAAAACCCC
     ./build/src/SparseRNAFolD GGGGAAAACCCC -r "((........))" -d1